Gold moved sharply this week, then pulled back before the weekend. That kind of swing is exactly why timing the market is hard.

 Gold: still historically high, just off Monday's peak

-Monday's $5,408 close was near recent all-time highs.
-Then a stronger dollar and some unwinding of geopolitical safe-haven buying pulled it back to the $5,100 range by midweek.
+Gold stayed near recent highs, then a stronger dollar and some unwinding of geopolitical safe-haven buying pulled it back by midweek.

-Whether gold climbs back toward $5,400 or settles lower for a while depends on things none of us can predict.
-What we can tell you is what your gold is worth at today's prices.
+Whether gold climbs again or settles lower for a while depends on things none of us can predict.
+What we can tell you is what your gold is worth when you walk in.

 Most people thinking about selling precious metals are focused on their gold.
-But if you have silver sitting around — flatware, coins, sterling jewelry, old trays — the math has changed dramatically.
-Silver has more than doubled in price over the past year.
+But if you have silver sitting around: flatware, coins, sterling jewelry, old trays: the math has changed dramatically.

 Sterling flatware (92.5% silver) is worth actual money right now.
 If you've been holding onto a set that hasn't seen the table in years, it's worth getting it weighed.